aE8x/status-cafe-scraper/README.md

 # Status.Cafe Daily Analysis

 This page displays the latest automated trend and sentiment analysis from [status.cafe](https://status.cafe/).
-The report is updated daily.
+The report is updated twice daily at 02:30 UTC and 14:30 UTC.

 ---